Essay from A Transmission Beyond Histories: Capoeira, Transcultural Mimesis, Embodied Semiotics and the Roots of an Afro-Brazilian Counter-narrative

 The growing freedom, expansion and diversifying of sociocultural and ethnic expressions of identity that we see today is similarly partnered with a contracting force.
 The loosening, multiplying process that produces an extrinsic diversity and freedom at the level of cultural representation occurs simultaneously with, and really through, a deeper uniformity of global political economy.
 It is the representational effect of enduring forces of power that have deployed ever more sophisticated strategies that attempt, with great success, to garner consent from a relatively mobile and diversifying pool of ordinary people, who find themselves caught in the mix, consciously or not, of largely unspoken negotiations between hegemonic and subaltern forces.

 This advancing hegemonic trajectory is toward an absorption and at a deeper level, a dissipation of the subaltern through a degree of appeal to its terms of representation and discourse.
 It is a spirit-copying of hegemonic proportions.
 The hegemon utilizes the same mimetic spirit-copying techniques as described by Taussig in his research with the Kuna, but via a highly complex strategy of hard and soft power (coercion and consent) carried out broadly, across time and space.
 It co-opts cultures and peoples, by this superficial appeal, seducing a diversity of cultural and ethnic images, while hollowing out that which resides below the surface, a culture’s subaltern logics, its own unique social and economic substructures and life-organizing principles, replacing it with a universal political economic template, which has embedded within it a cultural program all its own– a rather sophisticated North Atlantic neoliberal program.
-In admittedly reductive terms, it is the face and body of the subaltern animated by the mind and interests of the hegemon.
+In admittedly reductive terms, it is the face, body and voice of the subaltern animated by the mind and interests of the hegemon.
 A rather blunt commercial example of this is Goldman Sachs “10,000 Women Initiative” ad campaign, in which the face and voice of an elder Liberian woman, embodying all of the representational power of the subaltern African matriarch, becomes at least momentarily the face and voice of the company.
 Her interest, the ad infers, and Goldman Sachs’ interest are one and the same.